 Research and monitoring

-The research and monitoring conducted by AMMCO are meant not only to provide scientific knowledge of the species
+The research and monitoring conducted by AMMCO are not just meant to gain scientific knowledge of new species

 Because aquatic megafauna such as manatees receive only very little attention from public in Central Africa